jgilfelt/android-sqlite-asset-helper/README.markdown

 }
 ```

 SQLiteAssetHelper relies upon asset file and folder naming conventions.
-At minimum, you must provide the following in your `assets` directory, which will either be in your project root directory or under `src/main` in the gradle project structure:
+Your `assets` folder will either be under your project root, or under `src/main` if you are using the default gradle project structure.
+At minimum, you must provide the following:

-* A `databases` subdirectory inside `assets`
+* A `databases` folder inside `assets`
-* A SQLite database inside the `databases` subdirectory whose file name matches the database name you provide in code (including the file extension, if any)
+* A SQLite database inside the `databases` folder whose file name matches the database name you provide in code (including the file extension, if any)

-For the example above, ther project would contain the following:
+For the example above, the project would contain the following:

-`src/main/assets/databases/northwind.db`
+    assets/databases/northwind.db

 Earlier versions of this library required the database asset to be compressed within a ZIP archive.
-This is no longer required, but is still supported.
-Applications still targeting Gingerbread or lower should continue to provide a compressed archive to ensure large database files are not corrupted during the packaging process.
+This is no longer a requirement, but is still supported.
+Applications still targeting Gingerbread (API 10) or lower should continue to provide a compressed archive to ensure large database files are not corrupted during the packaging process.
 The more Linux friendly GZIP format is also supported.
 The naming conventions using the above example are as follows:

-* ZIP: `src/main/assets/databases/northwind.db.zip` (a single SQLite database file must be the only file within the archive)
+* ZIP: `assets/databases/northwind.db.zip` (a single SQLite database file must be the only file within the archive)
-* GZIP: `src/main/assets/databases/northwind.db.gz`
+* GZIP: `assets/databases/northwind.db.gz`

 The database will be extracted from the assets and copied into place within your application's private data directory.
 If you prefer to store the database file somewhere else (such as external storage) you can use the alternate constructor to specify a storage path.
 You must ensure that this path is available and writable whenever your application needs to access the database.